jorditorresBCN/Assignments-2017/Lab02.md

 ```
 A difference between NLTK and many other packages is that this framework also comes with linguistic data for specific tasks.
 Given their size, such data is not included in the default installation, but has to be downloaded separately.
 For this reason, after importing NLTK, we need download NLTK Data which include a lot of corpora, grammars, models and etc. You can find the complete nltk data list [here](http://nltk.org/nltk_data/).
 You can downloaded all nltk resources by `nltk.download('all')` but it takes ~3.5G.
 For english text we could use `nltk.download('punkt')` to download the NLTK data package that includes a pre-trained tokenizer for English.

-Let’s see the example using the NLTK to tokenise the book [First Contact with TensorFlow](http://www.jorditorres.org/Tensorflow)  (`FirstContactWithTensorFlow.txt`could be donwloaded from this github) and outputs the 10 most common word in the book.
+Let’s see the example using the NLTK to tokenise the book [First Contact with TensorFlow](http://www.jorditorres.org/Tensorflow)  (`FirstContactWithTensorFlow.txt`could be downloaded from this github) and outputs the 10 most common words in the book.
 ```
 import nltk
 nltk.download('punkt')